 Often, our first reaction to change is to fight it or to run from it.

 This morning, while driving my normal route from my home to my office, I learned that overnight, the construction crews had adjusted the lanes from 3 to 2, causing incredible traffic, forcing people to adjust their routes.
 The drive typically takes me 5 minutes from my home, yet today it took 20 minutes.
 I was angry.
-I complained to everyone who would listen and sympathize with me.
+I complained to everyone who would listen and sympathize with me, then I found my favorite bag was missing, and I already have planned for this weekend a trip with my family so I was starting to get more frustrated.
 I was ready to go to the city council to communicate my frustration.
 Then my wife said these simple words…”give them some time, they’ll work it out.”.
-She was right.
+She was right, after I got home and she was standing right next to the Tv holding my waterproof backpack, and she knows this is my favorite, so after all, when i finalized realized I can change things,just embrace them, and not let myself stressed by such small things.
 It will be better tomorrow, and in another year when they finish the construction project, it will be so much more efficient.

 Change is painful sometimes.

 Adam Dachis, in his article on change for lifehacker, shares 3 ways to better cope with change:

 #1) Accept the inevitability of change and it’s resulting stress

 Change will come.
 Change has come.
 Change will always come.
 Sometimes this is difficult, and sometimes it’s easy.
 It often produces stress and tension.
 Accept it.
 You can’t stop it.

 #2) Think of change like a software upgrade